How to Customize Protocols

 *

-* If the length of the request packet can be obtained in $recv_buffer, then return the length of the entire packet
+* If the length of the request packet can be obtained from the $recv_buffer, return the total length of the packet

-* Otherwise, return 0, indicating that more data is needed to determine the length of the current request packet
+* Otherwise, return 0 to indicate that more data is needed to obtain the current request packet length

-* If false or a negative number is returned, it signifies an erroneous request, and the connection will be disconnected
+* If -1 is returned, it indicates an erroneous request, and the connection will be disconnected

 *